wanghaisheng/responsive-landing-page-starter/content/blog/en/nick-anderson-has-joined-the-technical-writer-team.md

 outdated: false
 replacement_url: ""
 ---
-Hi, I'm Nick, and I have been in the Writing team since mid-May 2021.
+Hi, I'm Nick, and I have been in the Writing Team at Vonage since mid-May 2021.
 I am looking forward to getting through the onboarding and being able to contribute.
 I've been doing much learning about the Vonage agile-based Docs as Code pipeline, with more to come!

 I was born in the county of Yorkshire in the United Kingdom and currently live in a village in Sussex.
 My dad was in the Royal Air Force, so we did a lot of moving between RAF bases in the UK and several countries.